ifandelse/writing/visionmobile/top5cpts/post.md

 ###Cons
 * Mobile apps written with Sencha Touch *can* suffer from the same performance pains as Cordova/PhoneGap apps if developers aren't disciplined in writing efficient JavaScript and DOM structure(s).

 * Many developers already have established opinions and experience with preferred frameworks for building HTML5/JavaScript/CSS based apps.
-Sencha's emphasis on its own stack will be percieved as vendor lock-in.
+Sencha's emphasis on its own stack will be perceived as vendor lock-in.

 * Extending a Sencha Touch app with access to additional native APIs will likely involve writing custom Apache Cordova/PhoneGap plugins.
 This will require specialized platform skills (or training to acquire them).